The Oldest Lawn Mower in the World

 Budding then worked on the design with John Ferrabee, the owner of Phoenix Iron Works in Thrupp, Gloucestershire, and on 31st August 1830, during the reign of King William IV, the first lawn mower was patented.
 The patent was granted for fourteen years and contained a large amount of technical information, but, perhaps with a wry smile on his face, Budding also included the following words, ‘Country gentlemen may find in using my machine themselves, an amusing, useful, and healthy exercise’.
 This was accompanied by an image of a gentleman in top hat and tails using the mower.

 Mower production had a slow start.
-The machines were manufactured by Ferrabee at his iron works, and licences were issued to other companies.
-One of these companies was J.R. & A Ransome of Ipswich, who still manufacture commercial mowers today under the name of Ransomes Jacobsen Limited.
+The machines were manufactured by Ferrabee at his iron works, and shipped around the country to dealers.
+J.R. & A Ransome of Ipswich, were appointed wholesale and retail agent for the East of England.
+Ransomes still manufacture commercial mowers today under the name of Ransomes Jacobsen Limited.

 Budding’s talent for designing also led to the adjustable spanner, a pepperbox pistol, chaff cutters, improvements to cloth making machinery and much more.
 Sadly, he was not rewarded for his contribution to the grass cutting world.
 When he died in 1846, around one thousand lawn mowers had been produced.

 Today, only two original Budding type lawn mowers have survived.
-One of these was manufactured in the 1840s and is now on display at the Museum of Gardening in Hassocks, West Sussex..
-The second mower is from the 1850s and is held in the Science Museum, London.
+No.1623 was manufactured in the 1830s/early 1840s and was on display at the Museum of Gardening in Hassocks, West Sussex during 2025.
+The second mower No.3157 from the late 1840s/early 1850s is held by the Science Museum, London.

 In 1877, Perkins wrote Floral Designs for the Table.
 It is an incredible work containing twenty-five elaborate designs for breakfast, luncheon, dinner and special occasions.
 He lists over three hundred plants, berries and ornamental leaves that can be utilised in his designs.